abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_video_display/py_video_display.rst

     cap.release()
     cv2.destroyAllWindows()

 ..
 Note:: Make sure proper versions of ffmpeg or gstreamer is installed.
 Sometimes, it is a headache to work with Video Capture mostly due to wrong installation of ffmpeg/gstreamer.
+A proper installation of ffmpeg is where the opencv_ffmpeg DLL/lib is available in the path to the python script.

 Saving a Video